Schedule your first service today and get 50% off!

 Safe, Local Help You Can Count On—Right When You Need It

-At DeWebb Pest Control, we live and work right here in Southeast Idaho—so we understand what makes homes in Idaho Falls, Rigby, and Blackfoot vulnerable to pests.
+At DeWebb Pest Control, We live and work right here in Southeast Idaho—so we understand what makes homes in Idaho Falls and surrounding communities vulnerable to pests.
 We’re not a faceless national chain—we’re your neighbors.
 And we’re here to make sure ants don’t disrupt your home or peace of mind.

 Whether you’re battling seasonal invaders or dealing with a stubborn return of house ants, you can count on us for honest advice and effective solutions.
 If you’ve tried sealing, cleaning, or natural remedies without lasting results, let’s talk.
 A free visit from our team might be the easiest doorway to relief.